-Historically, the one-year change in the reserve estimate for this product line over the last nine years has varied from -2% to 11% (averaging 3%) for the Company, and from -3% to 7% (averaging 2%) for the industry overall.
+Historically, the one-year change in the reserve estimate for this product line over the last nine years has varied from -2% to 11% (averaging 4%) for the Company, and from -3% to 7% (averaging 3%) for the industry overall.
 The Company's year-to-year changes are driven by, and are based on, observed events during the year.
 The Company believes that its range of historical outcomes is illustrative of reasonably possible one-year changes in reserve estimates for this product line.
 Commercial automobile reserves represent approximately 8% of the Company's total claims and claim adjustment expense reserves.

-The Company's change in reserve estimate for this product line was 11% for 2018, 4% for 2017 and -1% for 2016.
-The 2018 change primarily reflected higher than expected loss experience for liability coverages for accident years 2014 through 2017.
-The 2017 change primarily reflected higher than expected loss experience for liability coverages for accident years 2016 change primarily reflected better than expected loss experience for accident years 2011 and prior.
+The Company's change in reserve estimate for this product line was 7% for 2019, 11% for 2018 and 4% for 2017.
+The 2019 change primarily reflected higher than expected loss experience for liability coverages for accident years 2015 through 2018.
+The 2018 change primarily reflected higher than expected loss experience for liability coverages for accident years 2017.
+The 2017 change primarily reflected higher than expected loss experience for liability coverages for accident years 2017.
+The 2017 change primarily reflected higher than expected loss experience for liability coverages for accident years 2017.
+The 2017 change primarily reflected higher than expected loss experience for liability coverages for accident years 2013 through 2016.